 What are the criteria one must use to ascertain the difference between human made rules and God’s rules?

-My opinion is that the Bible is not always clear in this area.
+My opinion is the Bible is not always clear in this area.
 There is some ambiguity.
 We must follow every law or we must not?
 That is not easy to answer.
-Jesus didn’t follow every law and yet said not one bit of the law will disappear!
+Jesus did not follow every law and yet said not one bit of the law will disappear!
 How clear is that?
 In the book I did not give a list (criteria) for when we must do one thing and not the other although we discussed he need to work from the godly principles.
 I believe that sometimes the solution is fuzzy and is not always consistent from time to time or people to people.
-Certainly, none of us want to say anything goes, but if we are honest we must admit that Christians do pick and choose and modify rules and laws.
-I don’t require animal sacrifice and I don’t require circumcision.
+Certainly, none of us want to say anything goes, but if we are honest, we must admit that Christians do pick and choose and modify rules and laws.
+I do not require animal sacrifice and I do not require circumcision.
 When did God say those requirements went away?

 However, we keep arguing over what is faith and what is opinion.
 You and I probably don’t even fully agree on the list.
 And I know we would have opinions on what are opinions.
 What I am saying is that we need to work more on the principles and less on laws themselves.
 It is not about trying all the time to interpret what rules God may or may not have given us.
 It is not about the difference between human made rules and God’s rules.
 It is about how we can go beyond all rules to be the kind of person we were created to be.
 Jesus and Paul are clear that we are not bound by law, but unhappily we want to keep binding ourselves.
 Rules are primarily for the ignorant and those who don’t want to follow God.
 That is what Paul said.

 Categories: Erased: God's Complete Forgiveness of Sins

 Fire Mountain Publishing Creates Books for the Thinking Christian.